zixin96/gltf-webgpu-viewer/README.md

 set=0, binding=1: LightUniforms in punctual.glsl

 The Map object holds key-value pairs and remembers the original insertion order of the keys.

+Whenever there is a new gltf file, see the raw gltf json first to see what top-level properties do we need to support, and add them to glTF class.